gvkunchev/birthday_organizer/README.md

   * Apply deployment for the Django app:
     ```kubectl apply -f django/deploy.yaml```
   * Apply deployment for Celery (basically a clone of Django, but with Celery and Redis started).
-    This requires a separate deployment, because it muts be in a single pod to ensure single execution of all tasks.
+    This requires a separate deployment, because it must be in a single pod to ensure single execution of all tasks.
     ```kubectl apply -f django/deploy.yaml```
   * Expose the app pod by creating a service:
     ```kubectl apply -f django/expose.yaml```